Flag of the European Union EU Clinical Trials Register Help

 Arm description

-Subjects received IV infusion of olipudase alfa once every 2 weeks during the 52 weeks of PAP.
+Subjects received IV infusion of olipudase alfa once every 2 weeks up to Week 52.
 Each subject underwent a dose escalation according to the following paradigm: 0.1, 0.3, 0.3, 0.6, 0.6, 1.0, 2.0, 3.0, 3.0 mg/kg.
 Three (3) mg/kg was the target maintenance dose, which was maintained for the remaining duration of 52 weeks of PAP.
-Subjects who completed PAP entered in ETP and continued the same treatment in ETP.
+Subjects who completed PAP entered in ETP and continued the same treatment in ETP up to Year 5.

 Arm type